xyz-leo/telegram-bot/README.md

 - `/lsreminders` - Lists all active reminders for the user.
 - `/rmreminder <schedule_id>` - Removes a scheduled reminder by its ID.
 - `/curiosity` - Shows a random fun fact.
+- `/userdata` - View all your data stored in the server.

 ---